BarboraKindl/EventPlanner/README.md

 ## Usage

-- Register a new account or log in with an existing one.
+1. Register a new account or log in with an existing one.
+2. Complete your user profile with additional information.
-- Create new events by clicking on the "New Event" button.
+3. Browse existing events or create a new event by clicking on the "New Event" button.
+4. To create an event, fill in the event details, select a location, and assign any necessary resources.
-- View event details and join events from the event list.
+5. View event details, including the attendee list, from the event list or detail page.
-- Update your profile information in the user profile section.
+6. Join events you're interested in attending.
+7. Manage your created events from your user dashboard.
+8. Use the search functionality to find specific events.

+## API Usage

+The Event Planner provides a RESTful API for programmatic access:

+- API endpoints:
+  - `/api/events/`: List or create events
+  - `/api/locations/`: List or create locations
+  - `/api/resources/`: List or create resources
+  - `/api/profiles/`: List or update user profiles

+Refer to the API documentation for detailed usage instructions.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions to the Event Planner project are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive commit messages.
+4. Push your changes to your fork.
+5. Submit a pull request to the main repository.

+Please ensure your code adheres to the project's coding standards and include tests for new features.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Support

+If you encounter any issues or have questions, please file an issue on the GitHub repository.